FLORIAN4600/BlueMapOfflinePlayerMarkersForge/README.md

-## See [Modrinth](https://modrinth.com/mod/bluemap-offline-player-markers-forge/versions) or [Releases](https://github.com/FLORIAN4600/BlueMapOfflinePlayerMarkersForge/releases) for downloadable versions of the mod
+## See [Modrinth](https://modrinth.com/mod/bluemap-offline-player-markers-forge/versions) or [Releases](https://github.com/FLORIAN4600/BlueMapOfflinePlayerMarkersForge/releases) for downloadable versions of the mod and up to date docs/readme

 # BlueMap Offline Players Marker for forge and neoforge
 Thanks to TechnicJell for publishing the source code of the mod on GitHub, which allowed me to port it to forge for my own server\